School Information RepOrt

 ● If you are not happy that the concerns are being dealt with, or your child is still not making progress you should speak to the SENCO, Sarah Ellis.

-● If you are still not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SLT lead for SEN, Alex Berry. who will liaise with the head teacher, Mark Kennedy, if necessary;
+● If you are still not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SLT lead for SEN, Alex Berry. who will liaise with the Acting Principal - Emily Devane, if necessary;

 ● If your concerns persist, you should speak to the SEN governor, Richard Amos.